Norlock/orb-weaver/README.md

 ### Roadmap
 - [x] Add branches on nodes
 - [x] Show childNodes
-- [ ] Hide childNodes correctly
+- [x] Hide childNodes correctly
 - [ ] Implement simple Node add GUI
 - [x] Render elements on a canvas
 - [ ] Remove Nodes
 - [ ] Manage nodes through a backend server
 - [ ] Future request: Create a stream to preemptively fetch nodes
 - [ ] Future request: Delete nodes from networks that become to big
-- [ ] Render nodes at better (more random, and not only downwards) x,y positions
+- [x] Render nodes at better x,y positions in an arc
+- [ ] Render nodes with the correct rotation
+- [ ] Render children nodes at the correct side
 - [x] Pan camera to selected node
 - [ ] Connect lines between previous and child nodes
 - [x] Animate panning of camera
-- [ ] Add image to nodes
+- [x] Add image to nodes